 How to Book An Appointment

-Pharmacies now off a Common Ailment Service for patients with minor illness and medication is provided free of charge.
+Minor Illness - Pharmacies now off a 'Common Ailment Service' for patients with minor illness and medication is provided free of charge.
 Please view the enclosed documents to see the ailments covered.

-Eye Problems Please see your local optician and request a free emergency eye health assessment.
+Eye Problems - Please see your local optician and request a free emergency eye health assessment.
 The majority of local opticians provide this free service.
 Please follow the link to find a local optician, including RN Roberts in Merthyr Road, Whitchurch and any Specsavers branch.

-Health Questions If you have a general health question then please discuss them with NHS Direct (0845 46 47) or your local pharmacy.
+Health Questions - If you have a general health question then please discuss them with NHS Direct 111 or your local pharmacy.

-Medication Questions If you have a general medication question then please speak to your local pharmacy.
+Medication Questions - If you have a general medication question then please speak to your local pharmacy.

-Emergency Contraception (Morning After Pill) if you require the 'morning after pill' then please visit your local pharmacy or Family Planning Centre for free advice and treatment.
+Emergency Contraception (Morning After Pill) - If you require the 'morning after pill' then please visit your local pharmacy or Family Planning Centre for free advice and treatment.

-Same day - Prescription for Contraception If you have run out of your contraception and require a same day prescription, then please visit your local Family Planning Centre.
+Same day - Prescription for Contraception - If you have run out of your contraception and require a same day prescription, then please visit your local Family Planning Centre.
 The Practice requires 48 hours for all prescription requests.

-Hospital requested Medications/Bloods/Monitoring Not all requests from the hospital for the GP to prescribe certain medication, carry out blood tests or provide regular monitoring can be fulfilled in General Practice.
+Hospital requested Medications/Bloods/Monitoring - Not all requests from the hospital for the GP to prescribe certain medication, carry out blood tests or provide regular monitoring can be fulfilled in General Practice.
 You will be advised if this is the case and the hospital will also be informed so they can make alternative arrangements.